skills/review-pull-requests/README.md

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 1. We made a pull request for you from the `update-game` branch, so open that pull request.
 1. Under **Reviewers** on the right side of the screen, add yourself as a reviewer.
-1. Wait about 20 seconds then refresh this page for the next step.

 </details>